-This volume offers critical examination of educational policy in Ontario, Canada, and critiques the success of such policies in ensuring diversity and equity of access in teacher hiring.
+This volume offers a critical examination of educational policy in Ontario, Canada, and critiques the success of such policies in ensuring diversity and equity of access in teacher hiring.

 This text will benefit researchers, doctoral students, and academics in the fields of teacher education, educational policy, and multicultural education more broadly.
 Those interested in the school leadership and management, as well as race and ethnic studies will also enjoy this volume.